pulakk/blog/remote-camera/accessing-router-through-internet.md

 sections, where you have to depend entirely on kernel and system logs to know whether your device is connected properly.*

-*Also, if you mess up during the driver installation while following the tutorial, feel free to start fresh and reflash the firmware onto the router.
+*Also, if you mess up during the driver installation while following various tutorials, feel free to start fresh and reflash the firmware onto the router as many times as you need.
 It's better to not mix up the drivers by trying to install everything in one go.*

 ### Creating WireGuard VPN Server through on Digital Ocean